Asiana Treks and Tours

 Overview

 Panch Pokhari, also known as the Five Lakes, is a sacred and scenic trekking destination located in the Sindhupalchowk district, northeast of Kathmandu, nestled in the lap of the majestic Dorje Lakpa Himal.
 This remote and pristine area is renowned for its spiritual significance to both Hindus and Buddhists.
 The name Panch Pokhari derives from the five holy lakes found here — Surya Kunda, Bhairav Kunda, Ganesh Kunda, Nag Kunda, and Saraswati Kunda.
-These lakes are not only considered sacred pilgrimage sites but are also the source of the Indravati River, one of the major tributaries feeding into the powerful Saptakoshi River system.
+These lakes are not only sacred pilgrimage sites but also the source of the Indravati River, one of the major tributaries feeding the powerful Saptakoshi River system.
 The pristine waters and serene surroundings make this region a profound place for spiritual reflection and natural beauty.

 Overview Highlights: